Ultimate Guide to Driving The Road to Hana, Maui

 There are adventurous hiking trails nearby.
 Note; they aren’t maintained or easily accessible.

-Most people pull over for the coastal view.
+Most people pull over for the coastal view from the lookout point.
 We stopped briefly as we had a good stretch of our legs at the Garden of Eden.

-We missed this spot but upon my research, I’ve noticed that it might be a little gem worth pulling over for.
+We missed the Ke’anae Arboretum but upon my research, I’ve noticed that it might be a little gem worth pulling over for.

 We took the stairs on the right of Wailua Valley State Wayside to the top and were treated to a view of Ke‘anae Valley and Wailua on the ocean and Ko‘olau Gap in the mountains and the village of Wailua.
 It will be a quick stop, but worth the scene.